 (3) The Minister is to prepare a report based on each review carried out under subsection (1) or (2) and is to cause the report to be laid before each House of Parliament as soon as is practicable after the report is prepared, and in any event in relation to a review under subsection (1), not later than 12 months after the requirement for the review arose.

-Schedule 1 — Constitution and proceedings of Foundation

-Division 1 — General provisions

-[s.
-62]
+[Schedule 1 deleted by No. 3 of 2016 s.
+62.]